 - The night of the day 15 of a Chinese calendar Month is the Full Moon: a round Moon, she is perfect.

-like those on sale in Asian Stores on Paper or Cloth,
+like those on sale in Asian Stores on Paper or Cloth.

-please visite the Gregorian + Chinese Calendar
+please visit the Pure Chinese Lunar Calendar

 What is the Chinese Lunar Calendar ?

 It integrates as well the revolution of the Earth around the Sun